 In the current economic landscape, many startups are feeling the financial pinch.
 Numerous businesses have shut shop while others are struggling to stay afloat.
-In such a situation, it is but natural that production units will look for ways and means to cut costs in their business.
+In such a situation, it is but natural that production units will look for cost reduction strategies in their business.
 When it comes to cutting costs, there is always talk about reducing the workforce.

 Employee salaries account for a large portion of the outgoing per month for a company of any size.
 However, this strategy may work for large startups and not for entrepreneurs.
 When startups are low on funds, they cannot afford to show the door to their only account manager or staff developer.